 The Fair Debt Collection Practices Act prohibits debt collectors from suing or even threatening to sue you for a time-barred debt, but that doesn't mean it won't happen.
 In February 2012, the Federal Trade Commission sued one large debt collector, Asset Acceptance, for violating this part of the FDCPA.
-As part of the settlement, Asset Acceptance now has include a "will not sue" notice in collection notices for debts that are past the statute of limitations.
+As part of the settlement, Asset Acceptance now has included a "will not sue" notice in collection notices for debts that are past the statute of limitations.

 If you happen to be sued for a time-barred debt, you can provide the court with proof that the statute of limitation has expired.
 Don't ignore a lawsuit summons under the assumption that it will take care of itself or that it doesn't matter because the statute of limitations has expired.

 The creditor or collector could obtain a default judgment against you and an order to garnish your wages if you don't pay the judgment.
-Consult with an attorney to find out the best course of actions to take if you're sued about a debt, whether the debt is time-barred or not.
+Consult with an attorney to find out the best course of actions to take if you're sued for a debt, whether the debt is time-barred or not.

 Collection Activity Still Allowed on Time-Barred Debt

-Don't assume that because because a debt is time-barred that you don't still owe it or that your creditor can't still come after you for the debt.
+Don't assume that because because a debt is time-barred that you don't still owe on it or that your creditor can't still come after you for the debt.